Dintanthrir/avrae_collections/Westmarch Crafting/craft/craft.md

 Create a magical or mundane items using your downtime.
 Use the `setup` subcommand to get started.

 __*Example*__
-> `craft setup magic -type potion -item "Potion of Healing" -tool "Alchemist's Supplies"` Prepare to craft a _Potion of Healing_ (requires that your active character is proficient with _Alchemist's Supplies_).
+> `!craft setup magic -type potion -item "Potion of Healing" -tool "Alchemist's Supplies"` Prepare to craft a _Potion of Healing_ (requires that your active character is proficient with _Alchemist's Supplies_).

 __**Searching**__